Interested in learning about the founding of Celebrate EDU? Start here:

-The 4 years since have been a crash course in entrepreneurship and grant applications, curriculum development and workshops.
-What began as a vague feeling of needing to do something has developed into Celebrate EDU, an organization dedicated to giving self-advocates with disabilities, like Brent, the tools they need to build a productive path forward in the world.
+The years since have been a crash course in entrepreneurship, grant applications, curriculum development, and workshops.
+What began as an idea has developed into Celebrate EDU, a nonprofit organization dedicated to giving self-advocates with disabilities, like Brent, the tools they need to build a productive path forward in the world.
 For Brent, that path forward was Unintentional Humor® and the trajectory of self-employment my mom helped him find.
-For self-advocates with disabilities, that path begins with the tools and training in entrepreneurship that we offer at Celebrate EDU—just watch and see.
+For self-advocates with disabilities, that path begins with the tools and training in entrepreneurship that we offer at Celebrate EDU.